Var tourism & sightseeing

-This popular region of southern Provence includes beautiful coastline, famous resorts such as Saint-Tropez, and many other interesting coastal towns and villages - but don't overlook the chance to explore the lovely countryside and scenery, the mountains and forests, just a short distance away from the coast!
+This popular region of southern Provence includes beautiful coastline, famous resorts such as Saint-Tropez, and many other interesting coastal towns and villages

 - The western Cote d'Azur, including several well known French riviera resorts